sagiavinash/redux-store-manager/README.md

 ## Problem
 1. rootReducer is traditionally created manually using combineReducers and this makes code-splitting reducers based on how widgets consuming their data are loaded(whether they are in the main bundle or on-demand bundles) hard.
-2. Bundler cant treeshake or dead code eliminate the rootReducer to not include reducers whose data is not consumed by any container components
+2. Bundler cant tree-shake or dead code eliminate the rootReducer to not include reducers whose data is not consumed by any container components

 ## Solution
 1. Let the containers that are going to consume the data stored by a reducer and trigger actions take responsibility of adding a reducer to the store.